SELF GUIDED TOUR

 Click the days below to reveal more information.

-You begin your holiday on the first evening by meeting Linda McKay, owner of a B&B in the picturesque village of Broughshane where you will be staying for the first 2 nights.
+You begin your holiday on the first evening in the wonderful village of Cushendall.

 Today you return to Orra Beg and head north for Ballycastle.
 Continuing on the Moyle Way, the route is divided into three sections.
 The first part of the walk takes you along a forest track then follows the banks of the Glenshesk River, ending up back on a forest track as it leads you through the Breen Oakwood Nature Reserve and Wood.
 The next section follows the country road along Glenshesk offering views of the Glenshesk River, Knocklayd Mountain and Coolaveely Wood.